GovernanceIsAlignment/OpenCall/README.md

-I believe a compelling argument can be made that those currently building AGI display the same kind of oversight/blindness.
+I believe a compelling argument can be made that those currently building AI display the same kind of oversight/blindness about introducing AGI/ASI to the world.

-If AI safety is only formulated in terms of "how safe/aligned to human values", maybe the value of the field in term of "description and prediction of reality" is missing the fact that AGI won't be aligned in a vacuum, and that its effect on reality are to be thought systemically.
+If AI safety is only formulated in terms of "how safe/aligned to human values", maybe the value of the field in term of "description and prediction of reality" is missing the fact that AGI/ASI won't be aligned in a vacuum, and that its effect on reality are to be thought systemically.

 Maybe, the goal of that field (and AGI labs) should rather be that "Human civilisation as a whole, follows an historical path aligned with human values".
 Maybe Alignment's goal should be, rather than aiming at building a "safe" AGI/ASI, asking about what final state of the complexe system world/humanity/civilization will result from AGI/ASI beeing built.